 Upon your arrival in Norfolk you will be greeted by your knowledgeable local guide who will be with you for the next four days.
 Dinner is included this evening at your hotel.
 Relax following dinner and get ready for a fantastic, few days of sightseeing and music.
 (D)

 Breakfast is included this morning at the hotel.
-Following breakfast get ready for one of the highlights of your trip, the Parade of Nations, held in conjunction with The Virginia International Tattoo and the Norfolk NATO Festival.
-We make a short walk to our VIP seats to take in the parade featuring floats and international military bands from all 28 NATO nations as well as high school marching bands, this parade is the only one in the United States that formally honors NATO.
-Following the parade, we walk to the Town Point Park, which serves as the International Village during the Tattoo Festival and you may enjoy lunch on your own at one of the food vendors.
+Following breakfast, we will have some free time before starting our day.
+Due to Covid-19, we travel to Town Point Park where you will have time to view the bands and floats at your leisure.
+This year due to the virus the Festival will be offering this stationary program instead of a parade.
+Experience the floats and international military bands from all NATO nations as well as high school marching bands in beautiful Town Point Park.
+Lunch is on your own with the many vendors in the park.
 This afternoon we visit the Chrysler Museum of Art, known as one of America’s “Six Magnetic Museums” for its audience engagement.
-Next, the coach will transport the group to the Scope Arena where you can enjoy the drum line and other Tattoo festivities.
+Next, the coach will transport the group to the Scope Arena where you can enjoy the drumline and other Tattoo festivities.
 Dinner is on your own this evening at one of the nearby restaurants.
 Tonight’s Grand Tattoo Performance lasts two hours and features musical presentations with all the participating bands and units, concluding in a spectacular grand finale.
 The Virginia International Tattoo, the greatest and grandest in the U.S., involves more than 1,000 performers.
 In addition to the military bands and drill teams, there are pipe and drum bands from around the world, dancers, choirs, and much more.
 The spirit of patriotism and love of country suffuses every event.
 (B)

 Breakfast is included this morning before we depart for home taking with us many fond memories of our time in Virginia.
 (B)